New Albany Collaborative Divorce Attorney

 - There can be much less stress and anxiety because the parties are playing a more active role and retaining more control of the divorce process.

-- If the process is successful, there is the satisfaction of not only saving money, time and energy but also being mature enough to work together to reach an agreement that will make life easier for all those involved.
-This joint action can be especially important if there are children in the family.
+- If the process is successful, there is the satisfaction of not only saving money, time, and energy but also in being mature enough to work together to reach an agreement.